Omanhene

-In several Akan nations of Ghana, the Omanhene (Pl.
-Amanhene) is the title of a magnate or a supreme traditional ruler ('king') in a region or a larger town.
+In several Akan nations of Ghana, the omanhene (plural amanhene) is the title of a magnate or a supreme traditional ruler in a region or a larger town.
 The omanhene is the central figure and institution of the nation.
-Officially, he has no function in the current Ghanaian political setup, but, has enormous influence on the people that constitute it.
+Officially, he has no function in the current Ghanaian political setup, but has enormous influence on the people that constitute it.
 Today 'Hene' can be found in titles of other rulers in Ghanaian nations.
 For example, the chief of the Dagomba in the north of Ghana is known as the 'Dagombahene'.

-The Akan omanhene and collectively the Ahemfo are major land owners, and are the heads of an essentially feudal system.
+The Akan omanhene, collectively the ahemfo, are major land owners, and are the heads of an essentially feudal system.
 They commit the land they theoretically hold in trust to caretakers.

-Amanhene are appointed by Ahemma (queen mothers) that are often but not necessarily their birth mothers, but are always a direct matrilineal relative.
+Amanhene are appointed by ahemma (queen mothers) that are often but not necessarily their birth mothers, but are always a direct matrilineal relative.
 Dynastic succession tends to follow a matrilineal pattern.
 The exception to this is found, though, in a few Akan states such as Elmina.